-Bus tickets can be bought online from Movelia.
-The site allows users to choose between and buy tickets from more than 20 transport companies which operate on countless routes in the country.
+Expats can buy bus tickets online from Movelia.
+The site allows users to buy tickets from more than 20 transport companies that operate on countless routes in the country.

 Taxis in Spain are widely available, especially in the cities.
-While they are generally reasonably priced and drivers deliver a good level of service, non-Spanish speakers might be mistaken for tourists and overcharged.
-It is always a good idea for expats to have an idea of where they are going, ensure that their driver has switched on the meter, or agree on a price upfront.
+While they are generally reasonably priced and drivers deliver good service, non-Spanish speakers might be mistaken for tourists and overcharged.
+It is always a good idea for expats to know roughly how much their fare will come to beforehand and ensure that their driver has switched on the meter or agree on a price upfront.

 Driving in Spain

-Expats may take a while to get accustomed to dealing with local driving behaviour in Spain.
-There are also several laws that may be different from what expats might be used to.
+Expats may take a while to get accustomed to local driving behaviour in Spain.
+There are also several laws that may differ from what expats might be used to.
 Cars in Spain drive on the right-hand side of the road.
 Expat drivers should also note that people are required to flash their vehicle’s lights before overtaking the car in front of them.

 Cycling in Spain

-Some cities in Spain are more bicycle-friendly than others.
-Seville and Barcelona are especially known for having good infrastructure, such as dedicated cycling lanes, bike hire and storage facilities; although cyclists are still encouraged to be cautious.
+Some cities in Spain are more cycle-friendly than others.
+Seville and Barcelona, especially, are known for having excellent infrastructure, such as dedicated cycling lanes, bike hire and storage facilities.
+Cyclists are still encouraged to be cautious.

 Domestic flights in Spain

-Expats wanting to travel through Spain quickly at a lower price than high-speed rail are able to compare the domestic flight prices of different carriers.
-The largest airlines in Spain include Iberia, Air Europa and Vueling, in addition to several others.
+Expats wanting to travel through Spain quickly at a lower price than high-speed rail can compare the domestic flight prices of different carriers.
+The largest airlines in Spain include Iberia, Ryanair and Vueling, among several others.